 Fibre art has taken over our homes.
-It’s no longer good enough to keep our warm woollen pieces in our wardrobes, we must now feature them as throws, cushion and very 70’s inspired wall hangings.
+It’s no longer good enough to keep our warm woolen pieces in our wardrobes, we must now feature them as throws, cushion and very 70’s inspired wall hangings.
 Weaving is a trend that is not going anywhere fast, but if you don’t have the patience for warp and weft then this tutorial is for you.
 Get the aesthetic of a woven wall hanging with none of the fuss.

-The large ring for this wall hanging has been up cycled from a second hand lamp shade but you can buy them from many online craft shops.
+The large ring for this wall hanging has been upcycled from a second-hand lamp shade but you can buy them from many online craft shops.
 You just need a hoop that will hold it’s shape and you can choose one in and colour to compliment on contrast with your yarn.

 - Metal ring

 Instructions to craft step by step the wall ganging:

 Wrap the yarn from your hand around your elbow and back up to your hand again to make a loop.
 Continue to loop this way until you have a thick loop of yarn.